NPNG22/htb-screencrack-solution/README.md

 ~ A specific protocol will show error when entered, but it runs and gets executed in the backend and get the job done.

 ~ Local docker instance will help to see how the queue and job actually works.
-(Here, we can can executed the jobs faster and wont have to wait for 10 min, as we     have access to the shell directly and can execute the command: 'php artisan queue:work --once').
+(Here, we can execute the jobs faster and won't have to wait for 10 min, as we have access to the shell directly to run the command: 'php artisan queue:work --once').

 ---